Polanco, Pineda help Twins beat Tigers 5-2

 Pineda (9-8) allowed one run and scattered eight hits over 5 2/3 innings in what could be his final game with the Twins.
 The veteran right-hander can become a free agent this offseason.
 He finished the year with a 3.62 ERA in 22 games after making just five starts in 2020.

 Pineda worked around trouble in the second and fifth, stranding a runner on third each time.

+“He won the at-bats with two outs,” Tigers manager A.J.
+Hinch said.
+“We had a hard time coming up with a big hit again.
+We have not been as productive offensively as our norm.”

-He exited to a standing ovation in the sixth.
+Pineda exited to a standing ovation in the sixth.
+He finished his season with four straight wins.

+After the game, the 32-year-old Pineda said he’d welcome a return to Minnesota.
+He has spent three seasons with the Twins and is 22-13 during his tenure.

+“I’d be happy,” Pineda said of a potential return.
+“I love the city.
+I love everybody here.
+We have a great group of players.”

 Mize (7-9) settled down after the first inning but lasted just four.
+He allowed only one hit in his final three innings.

-He finished his season with a 3.71 ERA in 30 starts.
+The 24-year-old Mize finished with a 3.71 ERA in 30 starts.
+It was his first full big league season after making seven starts in 2020.

+“I’m proud of the fact that I was able to make 30 starts and go 150 innings,” Mize said.
+“If I were to look at it from an overall standpoint, I think pretty solid.
+A lot to build on and also a lot to be happy about.”

 Max Kepler and Nick Gordon had RBIs in the eighth to give the Twins a pair of insurance runs.